jazzydog-labs/foundry-bootstrap/README.md

 ./bootstrap.sh
 ```

 The script installs the required package manager (Homebrew on macOS or apt on Linux), pyenv, Python and pipx.
 It then delegates to `orchestrate/main.py` to install everything defined in the YAML files.
-Packages missing from the apt repositories are skipped with a warning and appended to `TODO.md` for later review.
+If an apt package is unavailable the orchestrator now tries a small fallback installer (for example a curl script) and still records the item in `TODO.md`.
 At the end `test_setup.py` verifies the tools are available.

 ## Configuration